demisto/content/Packs/Slack/Integrations/SlackV3/README.md

 ### slack-fetch-channels
 ***
-Fetches the channel IDs for all channels in the workspace.
+Fetches the channel IDs for all channels in the workspace and saves them to the internal integration context.
 In the event a command takes an excessive amount of time, or results in a timeout, it is advised to execute this command.
 If after executing this command subsequent commands do not timeout,